IBM/DataStage/RemoteEngine/kubernetes/README.md

 # namespace as the remote engine if omitted
 # provisioner_namespace=<namespace>
 ```
 This script will deploy a remote engine for CP4D Cluster.
-If you need to deploy remote engine for IBM Cloud, uncomment the data_center variable, comment out the zen_url and service_id variables, and change the api_key variable according to the commented instructions.
+If you need to deploy remote engine for IBM Cloud, uncomment the data_center variable, comment out the zen_url and service_id variables, and change the api_key, username, and password variables according to the commented instructions.

 Running the install script with the input file:
 ```